 CBT is the fourth tool in our kit.
 The approach that CBT takes is dependent on your thinking patterns and the unique ways you perceive your sleep issues.
 For instance, during the day your thoughts may focus on dreading getting into bed because of your sleeplessness.
 You can work you exchanging negative thoughts for ones that promote more positivity.
 CBT helps to reframe problems in a way that is helpful to changing the situation for the better.

 Hypnosis for Insomnia

 The final key component of beating insomnia is rehearsing all these techniques during hypnosis.
 You can rehearse putting the four elements of breathing, relaxation, mindfulness and CBT into practice so they start becoming automatic.
 Hypnosis allows you to experience the new sensations of relaxation and slowed breathing.
 At the same time you will observe thoughts with mindfulness and automatically replace negative thinking with helpful replacement thoughts.

 If it sounds like rubbing your tummy while patting your head, then don’t be put off.
-My job as therapist is to do the work for you.
 All you need to bring to the therapy session is a willingness to change.
 CBT Hypnotherapy rapidly transforms the way we deal with life’s challenges, not by changing the situations, but by changing patterns of thinking, emotion and behaviour.

 Call: 07990 572900